kyndverse/marketplace-api/README.md

 ```

 The root `README.md` provides an overview of the project and instructions for running it, while the `docs/` directory contains detailed API specifications.

-## Development Status

-This project is currently under development.
-API contracts, features, and database schemas may change as development progresses.